 Sporting a litany of the finest music industry and engineering credentials, the bods behind the professional audiophile brand, Channel D, are a truly exceptional bunch that all share one plain and simple aim; to preserve purity throughout every element of audio playback.
 Without casting too many aspersions, you may believe that this process, in theory, is much easier to achieve than it truly is in practice, and this is why the Channel D brand is exceptional.

 Yes, you did indeed read that last sentence right, Pure Vinyl is unfortunately limited to just the OS X platform at this present time.
 It almost feels inhuman to highlight this crippling limitation so early on into our review and perhaps we can offer some explanation as to why this is so: For many years the OS X platform has served audio enthusiasts well, grown, and has become known as the most ‘supported’ platform for music industry professionals.
 Ever since 1985 the Channel D team has been working in the realm of producing Macintosh programmes, but this strict upbringing has been cruel to the ‘Windows’ or ‘Linux’ fraternity who have been alienated from Channel D’s extraordinary ventures.
 It is respectable that Channel D’s products have stuck at what they know inside out, and thus guarantee quality with Apples extended audio functionality, but, as a team, we do feel that this is the biggest downfall for this feature rich programme that promises so much.
-Plain and simple; this ‘misalignment’ is sadly responsible for our immediate half-
+Plain and simple; this ‘misalignment’ is sadly responsible for our immediate half-a-star reduction.

 As you enter the recording you have the ability to let the software cue when the tonearm hits the deck.
 For effective practice you will need to let the software learn when you want it to cue the recording, and this is quite cumbersome.
 Often we couldn’t get it to work flawlessly so we just did without it’s handy operation, and finally once the recording starts you can relax.
 Unlike other software you don’t have to stop and start the recordings to split the tracks – the editing comes later.